ThibautRoperch/serviz/README.md

 ## Usage

-Send your datas to the server
+Send your datas to the server (both POST or GET methods are supported)

     localhost:5000/api/charts

+    // TODO GET example
+    // TODO POST example

 Vizualise your chart